eoscafe/eos-debug/smart-contracts.md

 # Smart Contracts

-We will assume that you already have an instance nodeos running, and wallet_api_plugin enabled (or running keosd locally).
-We will also assume that you have made or received an account along with its keys.
-We strongly advise that you read through local-wallet.md first before going on.
+## Requirements
+- Have a `nodeos` instance running with `wallet_api_plugin` enabled (or running `keosd` locally).
+- Made or received an account along with its public/private key pair.
+- Have read through local-wallet.md before proceeding.

 If keosd is running locally, most of these commands may require the `--wallet-host <your-wallet-host> --wallet-port <your-wallet-port>` arguments after `cleos` but before the subcommands.
 For now, we will not be adding them into the commands below.